warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 ### Keeping your secrets safe

-To make sure your Sync data is really end-to-end encrypted, we must avoid ever letting the server figure out your password.
-Otherwise it could learn kB and decrypt your data.
+To make sure your Sync data is really end-to-end encrypted, we must prevent anyone else from figuring out your password, otherwise they could learn kB and decrypt your data.
+"End-to-end" means we even have to exclude our own server from learning your password.
+The server is usually on your side, but we'd like to maintain security even if it gets compromised.
+A compromised server is the most powerful kind of attack we're going to tolerate.
+So if we can keep your password away from our server, we can keep it away from any attackers too.

-The first line of defense is that the server is never told your raw password: you must prove that you know the password, but that's not the same thing as revealing it.
+We use multiple layers of security to protect your password.
+To start with, the server is never told your raw password: you must prove that you know the password, but that's not the same thing as revealing it.
 The client sends a hashed form of the password instead.

-The second line of defense is that the protocol uses "key-stretching" on the password before sending anything to the server, to make it hard for a compromised server to even attempt to guess your password.
+This hashed form uses "key-stretching" on the password before sending anything to the server, to make it hard for a compromised server to even attempt to guess your password.
 This stretching is pretty lightweight (1000 rounds of [PBKDF2-SHA256](https://tools.ietf.org/html/rfc2898#section-5.2)), but only needs to protect against the attacker who gets to see the stretched password in-flight (either because they compromised the server, or they've somehow broken TLS).

 Finally, the data stored on the server is stretched even further, to make a static compromise of the server's database less useful to an attacker.
 This uses the "[scrypt](http://www.tarsnap.com/scrypt.html)" algorithm, with parameters of (N=64k, r=8, p=1).
 At these settings, scrypt takes 64MB of memory, and about 250ms of CPU time.